kollerma/git-submodule-tools/README.md

 * The script `tests.sh` can be used to test the scripts.
 * The script `gen-man.sh` can be used to generate man pages.
+* Update hook `hooks/update` can be used to prevent pushing of commits containing references to submodule commits which have not been pushed.

 Known Problems
 --------------